Nikolay Bobrikov: Governor-General of Finland

 Bobrikov quickly became very unpopular and hated in Finland as he was an adamant supporter of the curtailing of the grand duchy's extensive autonomy, which had in the late 1800s come into conflict with Russian ambitions of a unified and indivisible Russian state.
 In 1899, Nicholas II signed the "February Manifesto" which marked the beginning of the first "Years of Oppression" (sortovuodet) from the traditional Finnish perspective.
-In this manifesto the tsar decreed that the Diet of the Estates of Finland could be overruled in legislation if it was in Russian imperial interest.
+In this manifesto, the Emperor decreed that the Diet of the Estates of Finland could be overruled in legislation if it was in Russian imperial interest.
 Half a million Finns, considering the decree a coup against the Finnish constitution, signed a petition to Nicholas II, requesting to revoke the manifesto.
-The tsar did not even receive the delegation bringing the petition.
+The Emperor did not even receive the delegation bringing the petition.

 In 1900, Bobrikov issued orders that all correspondence between government offices was to be conducted in Russian and that education in the Russian language was to be increased in schools.
 The Finnish army was abolished in 1901, and Finnish conscripts could now be forced to serve with Russian troops anywhere in the Russian empire.
 To the first call-up in 1902, only 42% of the conscripts showed up.
 In 1905, conscription in Finland was abolished since Finns were seen as unreliable.
-In 1903, Bobrikov was given dictatorial powers by the tsar so that he could dismiss government officials and close newspapers.
+In 1903, Bobrikov was given dictatorial powers by the Emperor so that he could dismiss government officials and close newspapers.